erik-riklund/wow/Backbone/README.md

 # Backbone
 *Version ? (work in progress)*
-### A World of Warcraft Addon Development Framework
+### A World of Warcraft addon development framework

 Backbone is a lightweight framework designed to simplify the development of World of Warcraft addons.
-It provides developers with a powerful toolkit for building robust, efficient, and maintainable addons.
+It provides a powerful toolkit that can be utilized to build robust, efficient, and maintainable addons.

+*Extend the summary?*

 ## Table of contents